curl/everything-curl/libcurl/drive/multi.md

 to wait, like if you read from your own sockets or a pipe or similar.

 And again, you can add and remove easy handles to the multi handle at any point during the looping.
-Removing a handle mid-transfer will, of course, abort that transfer.
+Removing a handle mid-transfer aborts that transfer.

 ## When is a single transfer done?

 As the examples above show, a program can detect when an individual transfer completes by seeing that the `transfers_running` variable decreases.

-It can also call `curl_multi_info_read()`, which will return a pointer to a struct (a "message") if a transfer has ended and you can then find out the result of that transfer using that struct.
+It can also call `curl_multi_info_read()`, which returns a pointer to a struct (a "message") if a transfer has ended and you can then find out the result of that transfer using that struct.

 When you do multiple parallel transfers, more than one transfer can of course complete in the same `curl_multi_perform` invocation and then you might need